- Get Involved!

-Election of IPS Board Members
+Election of IPS Board Members 2019

-It is important to note that the new board structure will take effect with the first seating of the board, which will be in Edmonton at the 2020 IPS Conference.
+The new board structure will take effect with the first seating of the board, which will be in Edmonton at the 2020 IPS Conference.

 Please contact Martin George at firstname.lastname@example.org with any additional questions about the process.